Crested Gecko Care: Humidity, Plants & Common Mistakes

 Add a mesh screen barrier between drainage and substrate to prevent soil migration.
 Use a proper substrate mix like ABG (Atlanta Botanical Garden) blend or a combination of orchid bark, charcoal, and sphagnum moss, not the $3 potting soil from the hardware store.

-Research on planted vivariums shows that species like pothos, snake plants, bromeliads, and ferns thrive in humid environments while tolerating the moisture fluctuations crested geckos need.
+Species like pothos, snake plants, bromeliads, and ferns thrive in humid environments while tolerating the moisture fluctuations crested geckos need.
 These plants apparently didn't get the memo that they're supposed to die immediately.

 If you're already dealing with rotting plants, remove them promptly before they contaminate the entire system.
 Prevention through proper setup beats remediation every time, but we both know most people learn this the hard way.